PC0907/NLP_Lab/Updates/Selective_Regeneration.md

 **Finding:** roughly **40% of errors have gold values not present in the extracted text** — extraction-loss or gold errors, unfixable by regeneration and not fair to count against the probe.
-This also doubles as a parsing-quality metric (cf. supervisor's value-in-text suggestion; target ~80%, we are below it, which motivates a Docling retry).
+This also doubles as a parsing-quality metric.

-**Important nuance (from hand-audit):** "gold value in text" is necessary but NOT sufficient for "genuine fixable model error".
+**Important nuance:** "gold value in text" is necessary but NOT sufficient for "genuine fixable model error".
 On swimming, most flagged errors turned out to be gold gaps (the `records` field), a gold typo, a gold length error, or matcher artefacts — not model errors.
 So the genuinely regeneration-addressable set is smaller than the fixable count suggests.

 ### 3.2 Correction-with-context regeneration (09, phase 1)
-Instead of blind re-extraction, the prompt shows the model:
+the prompt shows the model:
 - the **parent object** of the target field (its siblings), with the target field blanked to `<FILL_THIS>` — giving locating context;
 - the field's key, schema description, and type;